-- Creative industries perceived as risky business Viewing the creative industries as a dicey investment could be a mistake. - 11 Ziggo float Cinven and Warburg Pincus break Europe's IPO dry spell. - 12 Disregard for antitrust compliance challenges PE Antitrust compliance is being ignored, as is the potential cost. - 13 Swiss tax treaties may lead to further crackdowns Sweden reaches a new agrees a Rubik tax treaty with Switzerland. - 14 CEE: Gearing up for 2012 Despite currency and financing troubles, CEE dealflow is grows.
+- 12 Creative industries perceived as risky business Viewing the creative industries as a dicey investment could be a mistake. - 15 Ziggo float Cinven and Warburg Pincus break Europe's IPO dry spell. - 16 Disregard for antitrust compliance challenges PE Antitrust compliance is being ignored, as is the potential cost. - 17 Swiss tax treaties may lead to further crackdowns Sweden agrees a Rubik tax treaty with Switzerland. - 18 CEE: Gearing up for a busier 2012

+Despite currency and financing troubles, CEE dealflow is grows.